 For once-off mandates

-- A certified copy of the taxpayer’s identity document/passport/driver’s licence
+- A copy of the taxpayer’s identity document/passport/driver’s licence

 - Power of Attorney.